ryanbliss/unified-sso-sample/README.md

 This application aims to show how to leverage AAD tokens granted via Microsoft Teams Platform can be used to authenticate users into this app's custom user identity system.
 It is a simple sticky notes app, allowing users to create notes via the bot and use AI to recommend improvements.
 It shows how a Teams bot and tab can work seamlessly together from a user-experience POV.
 I do not shy away from the complexities of our platform.
 This sample helped me understand Teams auth, bot, and tab capabilities a lot better -- hopefully it can do the same for you!

 This is a [Next.js](https://nextjs.org/) project, which uses React server components and serverless API functions in one application.
+It is hosted on Vercel.
 I know, what kind of Microsoft employee am I?

 ## Getting Started